 Proper feeding of a Shih Tzu puppy starts early.
 Your puppy will need around 20-25% of its daily caloric intake in the form of wet food, divided into three meals and two snacks per day.
 Make sure to give your pup plenty of water as well.

-Start slowly with the amount of food you are giving them, and gradually increase as they grow older and become more active.
+Start slowly with the amount of food you give them, and gradually increase as they grow older and become more active.
 Ensuring you are feeding your Shih Tzu puppy a proper diet is important.
 This will save you money and your dog from obesity later on.

 Never give your puppy anything that smells bad or looks like another animal could have eaten it.